Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Experiments

 \section{Experiments}

-In this section, we numerically demonstrate the abilities of noncommutative $C^*$-algebra nets using nondiagonal $C^*$-algebra nets over matrices and group $C^*$-algebra nets.
+In this section, we numerically demonstrate the abilities of noncommutative $C^*$-algebra nets using nondiagonal $C^*$-algebra nets over matrices {in light of interaction} and group $C^*$-algebra nets {of its equivariant property}.
 We use $C^*$-algebra-valued multi-layered perceptrons (MLPs) to simplify the experiments.
 However, they can be naturally extended to other neural networks, such as convolutional neural networks.

-The models were implemented with \texttt{JAX}~\citep{jax}.
-Experiments were conducted on an AMD EPYC 7543 CPU and an NVIDIA A-100 GPU with CUDA 11.7.
 See \cref{ap:details} for additional information on experiments.